irinamicov/GoldenAgeofVideoGames/Readme.md

 ### Some of the questions answered in this project:

-- What are some of the top-selling video games of all time!?
+- What are some of the top-selling video games of all time?
 - In what years of video gaming history have the critics given the highest average score?
 - What years have the video game players loved the most?
 - How many copies of games were sold in the most successful years in gaming history (according to both critics and players)?